MathiasSagbakken/Robot-cocktailmixer-V2/README.md

 The python (GUI) part only requires Kivy gui, and Serial which can easly be obtained with pip install.
 Easiest way of making kivy work is to install it with conda.

-* Requires kivy 2.0
+* Requires kivy 2.0	(conda install kivy -c conda-forge)
-* Requires serial
+* Requires serial	(pip install serial)

 note: The GUI is coded in a way that it requires to be connected to an arduino so that it has a serial connection to start.
 This is commented out in the code, so this will not be a problem if you only want to boot up the GUI without having to deal with an arduino.
+As stated in the kivy install guide, its recomended to install kivy in a virtual enviroment.

 <p align="center">
 <img src="https://github.com/MathiasSagbakken/Robot-cocktailmixer-V2/blob/master/robot_gif1.gif" alt="robot_cocktailmixer"